zixi-liu/interview-ai-prototype/paper/experiment/plan.md

 ## Success Metrics Summary

 ### Experiment 1 (Human-in-the-Loop)

-- ✅ Statistically significant difference (p < 0.05)
-- ✅ Effect size ≥ 0.5
+**Primary Metrics (to be determined by results):**
+- **Statistical significance**: p-value from independent t-test (target: p < 0.05, but accept p < 0.10 if directionally consistent)
+- **Effect size**: Cohen's d (report regardless of significance; target: ≥ 0.5, acceptable: ≥ 0.3)
-- ✅ ≥70% participants report improved confidence
+- **Training effectiveness**: % participants reporting improved confidence (target: ≥70%, acceptable: ≥50%)
-- ✅ ≥80% answers show unique personal details
+- **Customization**: % answers showing unique personal details (target: ≥80%, acceptable: ≥60%)

+**Interpretation:**
+- Results will determine whether findings support, partially support, or differ from initial hypothesis
+- All outcomes (including non-significant or opposite results) provide valuable insights into mechanisms and trade-offs
+- Focus on understanding **when and why** each approach is effective, not just proving superiority

 ### Experiment 2 (Convergence)
 - ✅ No significant difference iteration 1 vs 100 (p > 0.05)